 When figuring out your strategy to build retirement wealth, it's smart to seek investment advice from a qualified professional.

 IRA account owners keep enough money in their self directed retirement account to cover expenses like taxes, insurance, utilities, repairs, and more.
 For example, if your IRA property needs a new roof, the funds must come from your IRA to pay a contractor.
-You cannot do the work yourself— this is considered a prohibited transaction.
-And while you do not need to hire a property manager , you'll want to consider whether doing so makes sense for your investment strategy.
+You cannot do the work yourself — this is considered a prohibited transaction.
+And while you do not need to hire a property manager to collect rent, you'll want to consider whether doing so makes sense for your investment strategy.
 Annually updating the value of your assets is also part of your responsibility.

 If you are considering investing in real estate with your IRA, the investment options are many.
 These include single and multi-family homes, commercial and rental properties, mortgage notes, international property, land, Real Estate Investment Trusts (REIT), and more.
 Also, you do not need to cash out your IRA and pay taxes because real estate is an allowed investment in IRAs.